-An App To Rate People - Creepy Or Long Overdue?
+An App To Rate People Creepy Or Long Overdue

 Chances are you've left a review or rating online for a restaurant or e-commerce purchase at some point, but are you ready to get rated by anybody you have an interaction with?

-That time is coming very soon thanks to Calgary entrepreneur Julia Cordray and her Peeple app.
+That time may be coming very soon thanks to Calgary entrepreneur Julia Cordray and her Peeple app.
 Peeple allows you to categorize people by the type of connection, such as, professional, personal, or romantic.
 You can also assign a rating of 1 to 5 stars and write a comment about each person.

 In order to dissuade fake reviews, the login uses Facebook so the reviewers real name is revealed.
 Negative reviews are not automatically posted to your profile, but rather sent to you first.
 You and the reviewer have a 48 hour window to resolve the issue before the negative review is publicly visible.
 After a negative review is posted, you can write a comment about it too.